Translate your website?

 A day's work

-SEO data translation.
 For more information on Chinese SEO

-Could you increase your Chinese search engine ranking?
+Increase your Chinese search engine ranking

-A few days of work and ongoing maintenance.
+A few days of work and ongoing maintenance

-Multi-media translation, e.g., Subtitles, etc.
+(6) Multi-media translation, e.g., Subtitles, etc.

 It allows a better understanding of your media content